-To prepare the laboratory tests, each laboratory group has to do some homework together before the experiment and hand in a simple copy to the supervisor immediately before the start of the experiment.
-The tasks for the experiment as such are processed and logged during the implementation.
-The protocol should be handed over to the supervisor immediately after the experiment has been carried out.
-Before each experiment, there is a written exam or oral (approx. 20 min., No aids) the content of the experiment.
+In preparation for the laboratory experiments, each laboratory group must work together on a number of tasks as homework before the experiment and submit a single copy to the supervisor immediately before the start of the experiment.
+The tasks for the experiment itself are completed and recorded during the experiment.
+The protocol should be handed in to the supervisor immediately after the experiment.
+Before each experiment is carried out, there is a written or oral examination (approx. 20 minutes, no aids) on the content of the experiment.

-The students have in-depth knowledge of high-frequency components and systems as well as how the most important high-frequency measuring devices work (network analyzer, spectrum analyzer, noise measurement, power measurement, oscilloscope, antenna measurement).
-They are also familiar with handling high-frequency measuring devices and components.
-They are able to independently select and operate measuring devices based on the specific applications and to interpret the measurement results.
-In addition, they are able to work together in a team in a self-organized manner.
+Students will have in-depth knowledge of high-frequency components and systems as well as the functionality of the most important high-frequency measuring devices (network analyzer, spectrum analyzer, noise measurement, power measurement, oscilloscope, antenna measurement).
+They are also familiar with the use of high-frequency measuring devices and components.
+They are able to independently select and operate measuring devices based on specific applications and interpret the measurement results.
+Furthermore, they are able to work together in a self-organized team.

-Under the motto: "Practical relevance through state-of-the-art equipment and current problems", the students are offered a modern and technically sophisticated high-frequency laboratory at master's level.
-The aim of the experiments is to deepen the theory imparted in the lectures in practice and to train the use of high-frequency measuring devices and RF components.
-In groups of 2-4 students, various experiments are carried out and recorded on 8 afternoons.
-The order and topics of the experiments can vary.
+Under the motto: "Practical relevance through state-of-the-art equipment and current problems", students are offered a modern and technically sophisticated high-frequency laboratory at Master's level.
+The aim of the experiments is to deepen the theory taught in the lectures in a practical way and to train the handling of high-frequency measuring devices and HF components.
+In groups of 2-4 students, various experiments are carried out and recorded over 8 afternoons.
+The order and topics of the experiments may vary.

-The grade for the test execution consists of the preparation, the protocol and the written or oral learning objective control for the respective test.
+The grade for the experiments is made up of the preparation, the protocol and the written or oral assessment of the learning objectives for each experiment.
 The final grade for the entire laboratory results from the overall impression of the performance.
-Students who appear unprepared for the respective experiment are not allowed to take part in the experiment.
-The attempt must be repeated at another time.
+Students who appear unprepared for the respective experiment may not take part in the experiment.
+The experiment must be repeated at another time.

-Attendance study time laboratory: 45 h Test preparation, protocols, test preparation: 135 h A total of 180 h = 6 LP
+- · attendance study time laboratory: 45 h - test preparation protocols, test preparation: 135 h